kabica/otb-hero/README.md

 That would introduce additional concerns around relational consistency, API orchestration, caching strategies, and persistence layers.

-Given the scope of the assignment, I prioritized frontend architecture, responsiveness, interaction design, and user experience over building unnecessary backend abstractions or overly complex mock schemas.
+Given the scope, I prioritized frontend architecture, responsiveness, interaction design, and user experience over building unnecessary backend abstractions or overly complex mock schemas.
+These can be readily switched to external / structured data sources with further composition logic required for use in frontend.

-To keep development velocity high while still demonstrating architectural thinking, I used lightweight mock data structures that can be easily replaced by real API integrations in a production implementation.